shaykyasin/fcc-apis/README.md

 * I can get the IP address, language and operating system for my browser.

 #### Usage
-Just send a 'GET' request to the endpoint.
+Just send a "GET" request to the endpoint.
 #### Response
 ```js
 {"ip-address":"123:123:123:123","language":"en-GB","operating-system":"Macintosh; Intel Mac OS X 10_9_5"}